Sekky61/riscv-sim/Readme.md

 ./run_container.sh
 ```

-Once the containers are running, one of two things can happen:
+After running the container, the state of the app should be:

-1. You supplied keys to `Sources/proxy/certs` and the app is available on port 3120 (http) and 3121 (https).
+1. You chose the `.http.yml` file and the app is available on port 3120.

-2. You didn't supply keys and the app is available on port 3100 (http).
+2. You supplied keys to `Sources/proxy/certs` and chose the `.yml` file.
+The app is available on port 3120 (http) and 3121 (https) (do check the `http://` prefix).

 ## Nix